Science52101/sor/README.md

 <h2 align="center">About the project</h3>

-This is an experimental .sorxf file reader with no current pourpose or application.
+This is an experimental Simple Object Reader X File (.sorxf) file reader with Simple Object Syntax (SOS) support collection with no current pourpose or application.

 Any contribuitions or suggestions from unknown/anonymous people aren't accepted for this project.